tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Maintenance/Payout Tiers.md

 ## Creating a PostgreSQL table
 table name: leda_payout_tiers
-colimns: place int, ammount double
+colimns: id* int, place int, ammount double

 ## Viewing payout tiers
 Under the maintenance tab there will be a section called Payout Tiers, clicking on this will take you to a menu to view the current payout tiers.